mlflow/mlflow/docs/source/pipelines.rst

       .. image:: _static/images/pipelines_databricks_fixme.png
         :width: 60%

+3. Run the pipeline by selecting a desired profile.
+Profiles are used to quickly switch environment specific pipeline settings, such as ingest data location.
-3. Run the pipeline and inspect its results.
-When a pipeline run completes, MLflow Pipelines creates and displays an interactive **Step Card** with the results of the last executed :ref:`step <steps-key-concept>`.
+   When a pipeline run completes, you may inspect the run results.
+MLflow Pipelines creates and displays an interactive **Step Card** with the results of the last executed :ref:`step <steps-key-concept>`.
    Each :ref:`Pipeline Template <pipeline-templates>` also includes a |Databricks Notebook|